qitab/bazelisp/README.md

 with no current equivalent for Bazel, for which you may have to write corresponding Bazel extensions or source code tweaks.

-Currently, Bazel only supports SBCL, only on x86-64, only using Linux.
+Currently, Bazel only supports SBCL, only on x86-64, only using Linux or macOS.
 Supporting other operating systems is not conceptually difficult, but will require work.
-Bazel and SBCL both notably already run on macOS and Windows, and both provide infrastructure for conditional compilation, so it's "just" a matter of gluing things together.
+Bazel and SBCL both notably already run on Windows, and both provide infrastructure for conditional compilation, so it's "just" a matter of gluing things together.
 Supporting other implementations and/or other architectures